Overview

 OpenID for Verifiable Presentations (OID4VP)

-With OID4VP, the VP Token is introduced, a new token type for conveying Verifiable Presentations (VPs).
-It utilizes the Presentation Exchange Protocol from the Decentralized Identity Foundation (DIF) within the OIDC claims request parameter.
-This integration specifies the credential requirements for applications and assists verifiers in processing the presented credentials.
+It introduces the VP Token, a new token type for transmitting Verifiable Presentations.
+The token uses the Presentation Exchange protocol within the OIDC claims request parameter.
+This setup defines credential requirements and helps verifiers process the presented data.

 Here is the representation of OID4VP implementation with Affinidi Login and Affinidi Vault to enable passwordless authentication flow.